JMC Yuhu: Overview

 The JMC Yuhu pickup shares similar exterior design elements with the Ford Ranger and Mazda BT-50, but it is built on Jiangling's own platform.

 During the 2015 Shanghai Motor Show, Jiangling Motors showed off an off-road coupé utility concept version of the pickup with cooperation with Ford.

 Jiangling entered the Australian market in 2016, and the truck is the first model sold under the name JMC Vigus.

 Jiangling left the Australian market in 2018 due to poor sales of the Vigus.

 JMC Baodian

-The updated Yuhu-based Baodian is an entry level model of the Yuhu range and is aimed to replace the aging Baodian pickup.
-The model offers a selection of rear wheel drive and four wheel drive models with engine options of a 2.5 liter diesel turbo engine and a 1.8 liter petrol turbo engine.
+The updated Yuhu-based Baodian is an entry-level model of the Yuhu range and is aimed to replace the aging Baodian pickup from August 2020.
+The model offers a selection of rear-wheel-drive and four-wheel-drive models with engine options of a 2.5-liter diesel turbo engine and a 1.8-liter petrol turbo engine.
 There are up to 16 trim levels available.

+In January 2023, the Yuhu-based second generation Baodian received a facelift for the 2023 model year featuring a styling update, while the powertrain remains as the same 2.5-liter diesel turbo engine and a 1.8-liter petrol turbo engines.